Visiting Batu Caves? Your 2025 Guide to Malaysia’s Iconic Landmark!

 - Cave Villa: RM15 for foreigners (about $3.20 USD), RM7 for Malaysian residents (about $1.50 USD).

-- Dark Cave: Still closed as of 2024, but it used to cost RM35 for adults (around $7.50 USD) and RM25 for kids (about $5.40 USD).
+- Dark Cave: As of 2025, this cave is still closed for renovations.
+It used to cost RM35 for adults (around $7.50 USD) and RM25 for kids (about $5.40 USD).

 - Ramayana Cave: RM5 (around $1.10 USD).